 NON-TRADITIONAL COMMUNITY PSYCHOLOGISTS

 It is important to keep in mind that there is no one path to becoming a community psychologist.
-The path is determined based on the needs and preferences of an individual, which makes the journey flexible. pursue training in other academic fields or have lived experiences as a community advocate.
+The path is determined based on the needs and preferences of an individual, which makes the journey flexible. pursue training in other academic fields or has lived experiences as a community advocate.
 They do not take the traditional route of pursuing formal graduate training in Community Psychology.
 For example, some community psychologists pursue training in other fields that share similar values and approaches (e.g., Public Health, public service management, Social Work, Applied Anthropology, Applied Social Psychology, Sociology, and disability studies).
 In fact, many community psychologists have diverse training, backgrounds, and experiences that allow them to make the field rich in diversity.
 Check out these unique paths of community psychologists in Case Study 3.1. and Case Study 3.2.